tweag/monad-bayes/docs/docs/usage.md

   }
 ```

 We also need a specification of the probabilistic program in question, free of any particular interpretation.
-That is precisely what `DensityT` is for.
+That is precisely what `Density` is for.

 The simplest version of `TracedT` is in `Control.Monad.Bayes.TracedT.Basic`